MuriloZangari/JobsSalaryDataScience/Jobs_Salary_Data_Science.md

 ![](Jobs_Salary_Data_Science_files/figure-gfm/unnamed-chunk-20-1.png)<!-- -->

-The salary incrementally rises as one progresses from the “Entry-level” to the “Senior” position.
-Interestingly, despite being a more senior position, the “Executive” role has a lower average salary than the “Senior” position.
+According to the table presented above, the salary incrementally rises as one progresses from the “Entry-level” to the “Senior” position.
+Interestingly, despite being a more higher position, the “Executive” role has a lower average salary than the “Senior” position.
 This unexpected result may be due to the disproportionate representation of the “Senior” position in the database, which appears nine times more frequently than the “Executive” position.

-## 7.3 Where does the Entry-level Data Analysis job category have the best salaries?
+## 6.3 Where does the Entry-level Data Analysis job category have the best salaries?

 - Filtering the data frame